DevMountain/framework-shop/README.md

 Render the `products` variable into the `div` with a class of `landing__products-wrapper`.
 We're now displaying a list of `FeaturedProduct` elements, but they aren't complete yet.

 Open up `src/components/Landing/FeaturedProduct/FeaturedProduct.js` and import `Link` from React Router.
 Replace the commented sections with the appropriate props.
-Wrap the `h3` tag that holds the product name in a `Link` component with a `to` prop of ```details/${ name }` ``.
-Lastly use a ternary operator to only display the "Price Reduced!" `p` tag if the product is on sale.
+Wrap the `h3` tag that holds the product name in a `Link` component with a `to` prop of ```/details/${ name }` ``.
+Lastly use a ternary operator to only display the "Price Reduced!" `p` tag only if the product is on sale.

 <details>